 - Is among the top 10 manufacturing employers in 45 states

-Combined, the forest products industry represents nearly 4 percent of the U.S. manufacturing gross domestic product, making it a major contributor to the nation’s economy.
+Combined, the forest products industry represents about 4 percent of the U.S. manufacturing gross domestic product, making it a major contributor to the nation’s economy.

 Economic Engine for Canada

 The story is similar for Canada.
-The forest industry is one of Canada’s most important manufacturing sectors.
-According to a 2016 report by Natural Resources Canada, the industry:
+The forest industry is one of Canada’s most important manufacturing sectors, and the country is the fourth-largest forest product exporter in the world.
+According to a 2018 report by Natural Resources Canada, the industry:

 The forest industry is critical to the Canadian economy and often serves as the lifeblood of rural economies.